 Having to enter the same information in multiple silos also increases the chances that someone will accidentally miss a keystroke or leave out a piece of the update, creating the problem of multiple records for the same member that don’t match up.
 How will your staff know which record is correct?
 Human error happens even with the most diligent employees.
 By bringing your association’s disparate data systems together onto one AMS platform, you get a single point of record for all your member data.
 All your mailing lists are updated at once.
 All your member demographics are updated across the board with fewer potential for mistakes.
 The result is not only saving staff time from multiple manual updates, but also more complete and accurate information that is less likely to conflict or be incomplete.
 If you’re struggling with too many errors or missed data points across your data systems, that’s another sign it’s time to see what an AMS can do for your association.

-An AMS Offers Improved Reporting Over Basic Spreadsheets
+Association Management Software Offers Improved Reporting Over Basic Spreadsheets

 The consolidation of multiple systems also streamlines the process of reporting.
 Everyone wants for their association’s operations and programming to improve over time, but it’s difficult to improve anything without fully understanding it first, and your member data is no exception.